microsoft/TypeScript-wiki/FAQ.md

 # Why am I getting "TypeError: Cannot read property 'prototype' of undefined" in `__extends` ?
 (Derived class put before base class)

+# Why do my derived class property initializers overwrite values set in the base class constructor?
+See #1617 for this and other initialization order questions